 You will have a relevant qualification and at least 1 year's experience of working with primary/secondary age children, have excellent communication skills and hold an Enhanced DBS Disclosure or be willing to have a check.

-16 hour/week working on a Monday and Tuesday, working with two colleagues facilitating and running two school Based Nurture Groups and two community based Family Play Hubs after school.
+20 hour/week working on a Tuesday, Wenesday and Thursday, working with two colleagues facilitating and running three school Based Nurture Groups and two community based Family Play Hubs after school.
 Work will also include work with the family, supporting them to make positive changes and attending relevant multi-agency meetings where required.